niplav/site/range_and_forecasting_accuracy.md

 one of the admins of the site on the Discord, but was informed that updating the API would be too difficult to do (which is understandable, the Metaculus developers do not exist to cater to my whims, and are doing a phenomenal job).

-So, unfortunately I'll have postpone a more complete analysis to later.
+More than a year later, I got hold off the private Metaculus data via my job, the Metaculus admins also allowed me to use it for any private investigations.

+### Testing Previous Metaculus Findings on Private Data

 Limitations
 -----------